007-Shivam/commit-genie/README.md

 2. Create your Feature Branch (git checkout -b feature/AmazingFeature)

-3. Commit your Changes (ai-commit commit) — See what I did there?
+3. Commit your Changes (commit-genie commit) — See what I did there?

 4. Push to the Branch (git push origin feature/AmazingFeature)